getodk/docs/glossary.rst

     Part of ODK.

-    A tool for validating forms against the :term:`ODK XForms specification <xform>`.
+    A tool for validating forms against the :term:`ODK XForms specification <ODK XForm>`.

   Form Uploader